amarcisz/amarcisz/README.md

 </p>

 <p align="center">
-  I'm a graduate in Computer Science 🎓 from UNB Fredericton 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems✨.
+Hi there, my name is Adam.
+I'm a highly motivated and skilled software developer 💻 with experience in a variety of programming languages and environments.
+I have a passion ❤️‍🔥 for creating innovative 💡 solutions to complex ⚙️ problems, and a drive to continuously improve my skills and knowledge✨.
 </p>

 <h2 align="center">Technology Stack <img src="https://github.com/ritik307/ritik307/blob/main/images/laptop.gif" width="50"></h2>